harvardinformatics/website/content/intro-to-r-review.md

 Category: Tutorials
 Author: Tim Sackton
 Tags: R
-Summary: This tutorial is intended for R
+Summary: This is a review of some R basics.

 This document and the data in this example can be found at: